martin-brennan/martin-brennan.com/_posts/2012-07-30-sass-vs-less-the-css-preprocessor-debate.md

 The easiest way to set up Compass and SASS is by heading over to the [Install](http://compass-style.org/install/) page of the Compass website, where they have a tool that gets you to input some details about your project and then spits out some Terminal commands for you to run.

 Note that you must have Ruby already installed to set up Compass.
 Ruby comes preinstalled on OSX, so if you are using a Mac don’t even worry about it.
-If you&#8217;re on Windows, take a look at [my article](http://www.martin-brennan.com/install-ruby-and-rubygems-on-windows/) on installing Ruby and Rubygems on Windows.
+If you’re on Windows, take a look at [my article](http://www.martin-brennan.com/install-ruby-and-rubygems-on-windows/) on installing Ruby and Rubygems on Windows.
 First you will need to run these commands, which updates Ruby and then installs compass:

 ```shell
 gem update --system